GavinScoville/Buoy-Proj/Salish-Surf-Report.md

 ---
-layout: single
-title: "Salish Sea Surf Report"
-date: 2025-11-11
----

 # Salish Sea Surf Report
-**Updated:** 2025-11-11 18:01 PST
+**Updated:** 2025-11-12 12:52 PST

 ---
 ![Wave Map](/plots/maps/pacific.png)

+1,600 km off the coast, Ocean Papa bouy picks up wave data.
+Using this data we can infer the trajectory of waves as they move across our spherical earth.
+RIght now this map calculates the azimuth and trajectory of each wave non-euclidean goemetry, but it does not account for the coreolis effect.
+Comming soon...

 ![Wave Map](/plots/maps/Strait.png)

+At the mouth of the Salish Sea, a Neah Bay bouy gives us monocromatic directional wave data.
+No other surf models have yet to understand how these directional waves refract across the Strait.
+This ray-tracing diagram is a heuristic model to show how the coastline will bend and refract waves at different wavelengths and directions.
+Right now there is a cheesy algorythm to predict wave height by holding energy flux between the rays constant.

 ![Wave Map](/plots/maps/Island.png)

+This wave map includes waves from both the New Dungeness and Port Angelis Bouys.
+It is a demonstration of how the underwater masses can create complex and beautiful wavescapes as they refracts waves in strange ways.
+It can be used to see what areas are more likely to have converging wave energy.
+Coming soon is hopefully some diffraction modeling, and non-linear wave interactions.

 ## Ocean Papa Wave Report:
 1642km to Fort Ebey

-- **Wave height: 14.1ft
+- **Wave height:** 9.8ft
-- **Dominant period: 13.0 s
+- **Dominant period:** 13.0 s
-- **Wave energy: 6132 kJ/m of crest
+- **Wave energy:** 2985 kJ/m of crest
-- **Wave bearing: 95°
+- **Wave bearing:** 112°

-A meter of wave crest has the same amount of kinetic energy as a prius driving 6.7mph
+A meter of wave crest has the same amount of kinetic energy as a prius driving 4.7mph
 ![Wave Plot](/plots/waves/Ocean_Papa.png)

 - [Station Page →](https://www.ndbc.noaa.gov/station_page.php?station=46246)